-Periodontal Associates of Lafayette – Periodontist Scott A. Reef, DDS, MSD and Justin J. Villanueva, DMD, MSD, DHL
+Periodontal Associates of Lafayette – Periodontist Scott A. Reef, DDS, MSD, Justin J. Villanueva, DMD, MSD, DHL and Brandi Herron, DDS

 Osseous surgery, sometimes referred to as pocket reduction surgery or gingivectomy, refers to a number of different surgeries aimed at gaining access to the tooth roots to remove tartar and disease-causing bacteria.

 Goals of Osseous Surgery

 Osseous surgery is used to reshape deformities and remove pockets in the alveolar bone surrounding the teeth.
 It is a common necessity in effective treatment of more advanced periodontal diseases.
 The ultimate goal of osseous surgery is to reduce or eliminate the periodontal pockets that cause periodontal disease.
 Despite the word surgery the procedure is reported to feel more like a thorough cleaning.
 The specific goals of surgery include:

 Bacteria from the mouth can spread throughout the body and cause other life-threatening conditions such as heart disease and respiratory disease.
 Removing deep tartar and thereby bacteria can help reduce the risk of bacteria spreading.

 The immune systems inflammatory response prompted by periodontal bacteria can lead to bone loss in the jaw region, and cause teeth to fall out.
 Osseous surgery seeks to stop periodontal disease before it progresses to this level.